 Whereas humans reproduce through combining DNA from the parents, bacteria cells reproduce by creating clones.
 They divide their chromosomes in half, then each half scurries to opposite ends of the cell, which then divides into two cells, which then allows the chromosomes to reorganize into pairs again.
 This process does not result in perfect copies, however.

 In bacteria, the rate of errors in this DNA copying is pretty high, much higher than in humans.
 But these errors pay off in the long run for bacteria, since some of those errors result in characteristics that help them survive better.
 If that error gives them a unique ability to survive their environment, including antibiotics, they pass that error, now a strength, on to future generations.
 For example, if a random error, called a mutation, enables the bacteria to withstand a certain antibiotic, that bacteria will pass along that mutation to its "daughter" cells upon division.

 The lifespan of a single bacteria cell is short enough that scientists can observe their genetic changes over hundreds of generations.
 These observations have revealed that bacteria are able to adapt (become stronger warriors, or "superbugs") very quickly to their enemies, both other organisms and the environment itself.
 This knowledge has allowed researchers to identify the role we play in enabling these superbugs to evolve.

-In our next post about superbugs, we'll look at horizontal gene transfer, the way genes can pass on their superpowers to each other (spooky!), and then we'll wrap up superbugs with the human actions which facilitate the evolution of superbugs in two categories: Things we can't change, and things we can change.
+In next week's post about superbugs, we'll look at horizontal gene transfer, the way genes can pass on their superpowers to each other (spooky!), and then we'll wrap up superbugs with the human actions which facilitate the evolution of superbugs in two categories: Things we can't change, and things we can change.